JarmoKukkola/ionic-tabs-problem/README.md

-# Demonstrating a bug in Ionic 3 (Update the bug has been fixed)
+# Demonstrating a bug in Ionic 3 (Update: the bug has been fixed!!!)
 I have two pages that each have ion-tabs elements (Tabs1Page and Tabs2Page).
 Navigation between the two pages has proven difficult.
 I made a demo project, which demonstrates the issues.

 Expected behaviour: